-New Hope’s Mission is to help grieving people find hope and healing after a loved one dies.
+New Hope’s Mission is to help bereaved children & families find hope, healing and a community to connect with.

 Service: Service calls us to use our gifts, talents and abilities to advance the genuine well being of our community and those we serve.